JamesCalingo/blog/posts/2024-07-30_this_is_fine.md

 Today, we’re going to dive into the tech industry.

 By now, you probably don't need me - a so-called "software developer" who's seemingly on the verge of a second career change in less than six years - to tell you things aren't so hot right now.
-You've probably seen the headlines of how tech companies are laying off people left and right - I can't even begin to li

-On the surface, you see that jobs are scarce, positions are getting more applicants than they can handle, and the topic I'd like to shine a lens on: the fact that the entry level market is getting brutalized by people with two or more years of professional experience (keyword is more).

-The U.S. Bureau of statistics data show that x happened.
-Meanwhile, companies like Alphabet (Google and YouTube), Meta (Facebook and Instagram), and Amazon are still raking in money - which makes it a little weird that
+You've probably seen the headlines of how tech companies are laying off people left and right - I can't even begin to list off the companies that had layoffs in the past few years.
+Meanwhile, companies like Alphabet (Google and YouTube), Meta (Facebook and Instagram), Microsoft, and Amazon are still raking in money - which makes it a little weird that they're saying stuff like this:

+(Youtube link)

-So tonight, let's take a look at how the tech industry has been faring for the last few years,
+So tonight, let's take a look at how the tech industry has been faring for the last few years - how it got so big, why there's so much chaos now, and what the future may look like ()

 ## That O'Jays song ruined by one of Mark Burnett's business partners